Nootropics for Procrastination

 If you’re looking for a natural way to beat procrastination and increase your brain power, then we recommend trying our TUNE IN powdered drink.
-It contains a comprehensive blend of nootropics and adaptogens to boost your brain and jumpstart your mornings.
+It contains a comprehensive blend of nootropics and adaptogens to boost your brain and jumpstart your mornings, without caffeine.

 All you need is one delicious scoop mixed in your water or drink for deeper focus and energized active thinking.
 You will also love it for its fruity flavors (Pink Lemonade and Tropical Punch) and ease of use.
 You also get up to 20 servings, with each tab weighing 300g.